Cox Regression

 Kaplan-Meier Analysis

-Kaplan-Meier Analysis The Kaplan-Meier method (Kaplan & Meier, 1958) (also known as the “product-limit method”) is a nonparametric method used to estimate the probability of survival past given time points (i.e., it calculates a survival distribution).
+Kaplan-Meier Analysis The Kaplan-Meier analysis (Kaplan & Meier, 1958) (also known as the “product-limit method”) is a nonparametric method used to estimate the probability of survival past given time points (i.e., it calculates a survival distribution).
 Furthermore, the survival distributions of two or more groups of a between-subjects factor can be compared for equality.
 For […]

 Scroll to Top